Recruitment, Selection and Vetting Policy

 3.5 Letter of professional standing for work seekers that have lived or worked overseas

-Where the letter cannot be obtained and all reasonably practicable steps have been taken to obtain it, Teachers Together Ltd will request the work seeker to provide an alternative document which confirms their suitability for the role.
+Where the letter cannot be obtained and all reasonably practicable steps have been taken to obtain it, Teachers Together Ltd will request that the work seeker to provide an alternative document which confirms their suitability for the role.
 This may be a letter of good standing from the head teacher in the school that they worked in or additional professional references.
-In such a case where the letter of professional standing cannot be obtained, Teachers Together Ltd may also refer to the Teacher Regulation Authority Country Evidence table for guidance on what other document/s might confirm suitability.
+In such a case where the letter of professional standing cannot be obtained, Teachers Together Ltd may also refer to the Teacher Regulation Authority Country evidence table for guidance on what other document/s might confirm suitability.

 Teachers Together Ltd will then inform the client of the steps taken to comply with the suitability requirements which are set out in Regulation 22 of the Conduct Regulations.

-3.6 Qualifications and early career teachers (ECTs)/newly qualified teachers (NQTs)
+3.7 Qualifications and early career teachers (ECTs)/newly qualified teachers (NQTs)

-Where the client, legislation or any professional body requires the work seeker to have a particular qualification or authorisation to work in the position offered by the client, we will obtain copies of original qualifications and authorisations and these will be available to our clients upon request.
+Where the client, legislation or any professional body requires the work seeker to have a particular qualification or authorisation to work in the position offered by the client, we will obtain copies of original qualifications and authorisations, and these will be available to our clients upon request.

-Wherever possible we will work with schools and ECTs/NQTs to find suitable induction placements.
+Wherever possible, we will work with schools and ECTs/NQTs to find suitable induction placements.
 In England, an ECT is required to complete 6 full school terms.
-In Wales NQTs must complete 3 school terms but this can be done by working 380 sessions (a session is equivalent to either a morning or afternoon of teaching).
+In Wales NQTs must complete 3 school terms but this can be done by working 380 sessions (a session is equivalent to either a morning or an afternoon of teaching).

-3.7 Teacher Regulation Agency / Education Workforce Council (Wales)
+3.8 Teacher Regulation Agency / Education Workforce Council (Wales)

-Teachers Together Ltd will undertake checks via the Teacher Regulation Authority (TRA), or in Wales, the Education Workforce Council (EWC), to check a teachers UK qualified teacher status to ensure that qualification certificates are genuine and that there are no prohibitions or sanctions imposed against the work seeker.
+Teachers Together Ltd will undertake checks via the Teacher Regulation Authority (TRA), or in Wales, the Education Workforce Council (EWC), to check a teacher’s UK qualified teacher status to ensure that qualification certificates are genuine and that there are no prohibitions or sanctions imposed against the work seeker.
 We will retain a screen print on the teacher’s file as a record of these checks.

-3.8 Referrals
+3.9 Referrals

 Teachers Together Ltd as an employment business is a 'personnel supplier' and has a legal requirement under the Safeguarding Vulnerable Groups Act 2006 to refer information to the DBS about individuals who have either harmed, or placed at risk of harm, a child or vulnerable adult.